ibm-cloud-docs/power-iaas/global-replication-service.md

 | `sao01`           | `sao04`                  |
 | `mon01`           | `tor01`                  |
 {: class="simple-table"}
 {: caption="Table 1.
-Replication enabled {{site.data.keyword.powerSys_notm}} region pairs" caption-side="bottom"}
+Replication-enabled {{site.data.keyword.powerSys_notm}} region pairs" caption-side="bottom"}

 ## Preparation for disaster recovery
 {: #dr-prep}

 Consider that you have the virtual server instances with data volumes that are running workloads.
 If a failure occurs and if the data volumes are replicated, you can recover the data volumes from the remote site.
-To enable the DR, perform [actions on the primary site](/docs/power-iaas?topic=power-iaas-getting-started-GRS#configure-primary-site) and [actions on the secondary site](/docs/power-iaas?topic=power-iaas-getting-started-GRS#configure-secondary-site).
+To enable the volume replication service, complete the [actions on the primary site](/docs/power-iaas?topic=power-iaas-getting-started-GRS#configure-primary-site) and the [actions on the secondary site](/docs/power-iaas?topic=power-iaas-getting-started-GRS#configure-secondary-site).

 ### Actions on the primary site
 {: #configure-primary-site}

-To enable DR on the primary site, complete the following steps:
+To enable volume replication on the primary site, complete the following steps:
 1. Create a replication-enabled volume by providing `replicationEnabled` flag as `True` in the [Create a new data Volume](/apidocs/power-cloud#pcloud-cloudinstances-volumes-post) request body.

     To know more about the replication properties of a volume, see the [FAQ](/docs/power-iaas?topic=power-iaas-powervs-faqs#convert-to-replication-vol).